jnolis/ggirl/README.md

 ![The screen to make the purchase](man/figures/postcard-payment-screen.png)

 And you're done!
-Postcards will arrive in 5-7 business days.
+Postcards will arrive in around 1-2 weeks.

 ### Examples for if you can't think of a cool postcard plot